OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

           Example: cd C:\PowerShellScripts

-3. Run the script, specify the GPO name, the common file share that the agent will upload data to, and the version of office (2013 or 2016)
+3. For Office versions newer than 2010; Run the script, specify the GPO name, the common file share that the agent will upload data to, and the version of office (2013 or 2016)

           Type . .\Create-TelemetryGpo -GpoName "Office Telemetry" -CommonFileShare "\\TelemetryServer\TDShared" -officeVersion 2013